CONTENT EDITING 1: "THE DRUG PROBLEM"

 REMAKE AGENT 4 (NEW THEATER): "DOÑA JUANA"

-Doña Juana must have once been a theatre script, but the original score has been lost.
-What was published in Spanish instead was "a script dressed up as a novella" (Senior's Spanish publishers probably didn't publish theatre scripts).
-Senior worked as an actor and a theatre director in his youth, but I do not think Doña Juana was ever staged; if it was, it must have been back in the 1930s.
+Doña Juana must have once been a theater script, but the original score has been lost.
+What was published in Spanish instead was "a script dressed up as a novella" (Senior's Spanish publishers probably didn't publish theater scripts).
+Senior worked as an actor and a theater director in his youth, but I don't think Doña Juana was ever staged; if it was, it must have been back in the 1930s.
 However, it was performed as a mime by Marcel Marceau in the 1960s.
-I have had this text transformed back into a theatre script (it should have music added or even become a musical).
-The script is well developed, hilarious, and ‘feminist’.
-Senior’s friend, Simone de Beauvoir, was said to have influenced it, but I cannot ‘see’ that.
-As my Doña Juana agent, I would like you to assist in staging it, perhaps initially on a small scale, so that I can develop it myself.
+I have had this text transformed back into a theater script (it should have music added or even become a musical).
+The script is well-developed, hilarious, and ‘feminist’.
+Senior’s friend, Simone de Beauvoir, was said to have influenced it, but I can't ‘see’ that.
+As my Doña Juana agent, I'd like you to assist in staging it, perhaps initially on a small scale, so that I can develop it myself.

 SCRIPT TO MOVIE 1: "THE CHALLENGE"